 Runway 17/35 has a full length, 35-foot wide parallel taxiway (Taxiway A) that is offset 300 feet east of the runway (centerline to centerline).
 Taxiway A has five 90-degree connector taxiways accessing the runway (A1 - A5).
 The numbered taxiway connectors begin at the Runway 17 end (A1) and end at the Runway 35 end (A5).
-There are also 10 taxilanes branching off Taxiway A to provide access to apron and hangar areas, as well as the three defined GA development areas with landside aviation facilities at the Airport.
+There are also 10 taxilane connections on Taxiway A that provide access to apron and hangar areas for three defined GA landside development areas at the Airport.
 These include:

 - Northern TTF Development Area;

-- · ODAV Terminal Development Area near the center of the airfield; and
+- ODAV Terminal Development Area near the center of the airfield; and

-- Southern TTF Development Area.
+- · Southern TTF Development Area.

 Additional taxilanes are located in and around hangar areas.
 Taxiway A and connector taxiways are equipped with blue medium intensity edge lights and yellow markings.
-Taxiway pavement conditions range from "Good" to "Poor" according to the ODAV's 2018 Pavement Evaluation Program (PEP) report (Appendix 5).
+Taxiway pavement conditions range from "Good" to "Poor" according to the ODAV's 2018 Pavement Evaluation Program (PEP) report (Appendix 6).
 Pavement condition is discussed in more detail in the Pavement Condition section below.